 Following is an outline of our commitment to publication ethics and transparency in accordance with the principles of the Committee on Publishing Ethics (COPE), and the Directory of Open Access Journals (DOAJ).

 Peer review process: All submitted manuscripts undergo rigorous peer review.

-Editorial team: The full names and affiliations of the editorial board members of IJMVS are given in editorial section
+Editorial team: The full names and affiliations of the editorial board members of the International Journal of Medicine and Veterinary Sciences are given in the editorial section

 Author fees: Currently, there is no article processing fee.